 Players will be notified as tryouts are completed for an age group and teams are formed.
 Players accepted on a team must be registered within 72 hours of notification or risk losing their roster spot.
 New travel players are required to supply a copy of their birth certificate and a photo within one week of registration, if not provided at tryouts.

-Tryouts for premier teams do not adhere to the same tryout process as other travel teams in the Club.
+Tryouts for premier and/or HS-aged teams do not adhere to the same tryout process as other travel teams in the Club.
 Premier tryouts may be limited to players who have been pre-screened and/or may be on an invitation-only basis.
 Tryouts are organized by the individual team and evaluations may be made by the team's coaches and trainers.
 The "play-up" policy still applies.

 Please contact firstname.lastname@example.org with any questions.

 We are always looking for individuals to coach our Travel Players.
 Although playing and coaching in the past helps, it is our experience that dedication to player development as well as organization and communications skills make excellent youth soccer coaches.
 The most successful coaches produce players that develop a love for the game and continue with the sport long after they have played for the coach.
 The Club provides reimbursement for accredited coaching education.